Grant Training at the University of Utah

 Come see our Statistics Graduate Teaching Assistant.
 To make an appointment, please email our Statistics group.

-The University Writing Center (UWC) and the Vice President for Research are proud to offer convenient writing assistance to faculty members working on projects such as grants, articles for publication, and research reports.
-The Faculty Writing Fellow can help faculty members with focusing arguments, organizing ideas, supporting claims, citing others' works, and maintaining field conventions.
+For graduate students working on projects such as grants, articles for publication, and research reports.
+The Graduate Writing Fellow can help with focusing arguments, organizing ideas, supporting claims, citing others' works, and maintaining field conventions.
 All correspondence is done via email.
 Each submission should be no longer than 25 pages; longer works will need to be broken down into smaller pieces.

-Writing assistance for faculty is offered in the following areas: Manuscript Protocol, Grants, Articles for publication, Research proposals, Conference presentations, and Conference publications.
-For more information for services provided to faculty by the University Writing Center Please contact Amylin Bingham
+Writing assistance is offered in the following areas: Manuscript Protocol, Grants, Articles for publication, Research proposals, Conference presentations, and Conference publications.
+For more information for services provided to faculty by the University Writing Center Please contact the Graduate Writing Center.

 Writing and Rhetoric Graduate Courses in Grant Writing